olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

     start_time = time.time()    # Start of the computation timer
 ```

 The next line takes in the pre-trained resnet18 ImageNet dataset.
 ImageNet is a very large database with thousands of images, but we will be using a very small dataset (images of ants and bees).
-More information about how to download the dataset is explained in the next section.

 When we say that the model is pre-trained, that just means that everything but the bottom few layers of the dataset has been computed already.
-This method, called Transfer Learning, allows for very small subsets to be analyzed accurately, as there is some precedent for the weighting the neurons will need.
+This method, called "Transfer Learning", allows for very small subsets to be analyzed accurately, as there is some precedent for the weighting the neurons will need.
+We will be replacing the last layer of our model with our custom Quantum layer.

 ```python
     model = torchvision.models.resnet18(pretrained=True)
 ```

 Most of the next lines are defining the correct starting point for the training still, and then noting which GPU will be analyzing which part of the subset.
+However, one thing of note is the `model.fc` variable.
+Modifying `model.fc` changes the final fully connected layer of ResNet18; here, this is where we integrate our custom Quantum network into the model (i.e., we replace the final layer with `DressedQuantumNet`).

 ```python
     for param in model.parameters():